 - CAT Tutorial from Larry Rudner: http://edres.org/scripts/cat/catdemo.htm

-- Below is a video on the history of CAT, by the godfather of CAT, Prof. David J. Weiss
+- Here is a video on the history of CAT, by the godfather of CAT, Prof. David J. Weiss

 How can I start developing a CAT?

-Sign up below for a free account in our industry-leading CAT platform.
+Contact us to sign up for a free account in our industry-leading CAT platform.